mkdika/jeneric-kt/README.md

 [![Known Vulnerabilities](https://snyk.io/test/github/mkdika/jeneric-kt/badge.svg?targetFile=build.gradle)](https://snyk.io/test/github/mkdika/jeneric-kt?targetFile=build.gradle)

-A tiny library for collection of custom yet frequently used function.
+A tiny library for collection of custom and frequently used high level function.
 Build on top of Kotlin and Java standard API, no external libraries is needed.

 > This work is in progress..

-## Test, Build and Install
+## Test and Build

 ### Requirement